- No Paint/Filler Used

-The more prefered method of Paintless Dent Repair is to use steelbars to access the rear of the dent.
+The more preferred method of Paintless Dent Repair is to use steel bars to access the rear of the dent.
 A Professional Dent Remover should be able to remove a dent with almost any tool, even your key fob if the dent would allow.
 The tools he uses are there mainly to gain access and to make his life easier.

 Dent tools come in many different lengths, shapes and sizes.
 Each tool is uniquely designed for a specific purpose and a PDR Technician will carry many tools to help him access even the most difficult areas of a vehicle.

-Where access is extremely restricted or even non exsistant, the glue pulling method may be used.
-If the Dentmaster cannot find access to the rear of a panel, glue tabs can be attatched to the dent where it is then pulled out as oppossed to being pushed.
+Where access is extremely restricted or even non existent, the glue pulling method may be used.
+If the Dentmaster cannot find access to the rear of a panel, glue tabs can be attached to the dent where it is then pulled out as apposed to being pushed.